ODF-Advocacy/odf-advocacy/README.md

 The ODF Advocacy project develops non-commercial, informational materials for a sustained communication campaign about the technical advantages and cost-savings of using standard-based document interoperability over proprietary formats.

-ODF Advocacy is an [OASIS Open Project](https://oasis-open-projects.org/).

 ## Sponsors

-The ODF Advocacy Open Project relies on organizational sponsorship to fund its work.
 The ODF Advocacy project is sponsored by:

 [CIB labs GmbH](https://www.cib.de/)

 [The Document Foundation](https://www.documentfoundation.org/)

-To become an ODF Advocacy Sponsor, visit [Open Project Sponsorship](https://oasis-open-projects.org/sponsorship/) or contact [communications@oasis-open.org](email).

 ## Project Governing Board